apollographql/apollo-kotlin/design-docs/Normalized cache pagination.md

   normalizedCacheFactory = cacheFactory,
   cacheKeyGenerator = TypePolicyCacheKeyGenerator,
   apolloResolver = FieldPolicyApolloResolver,
-  recordMerger = FieldRecordMerger(MyFieldMerger)
-)
+  recordMerger = FieldRecordMerger(MyFieldMerger), // Configure the store with the custom merger )
 ```

-With this, the cache will look like this after fetching the second page:
+With this, the cache will be as expected after fetching the second page:

 | Cache Key  | Record                                                                        |
 |------------|-------------------------------------------------------------------------------|